acezx-programer/PySimpleGUI-Snippets/README.md

 **Enjoy!**

-(i have high school so i cant really work on this project right now, also life problems, expect minor updates only)
+(i cant update this project for very long time, very very long. my brain is now braindead and monke.)